Unravelling the non-classicality role in Gaussian heat engines: Quantum heat engines

-where $r_t$ is the squeezing parameter provided by the unitary transformation in the first stroke, and $r_R$ is the squeezing parameter of the hot squeezed bath.
-The classicality function for this cycle is shown in Fig.\eqref{classicalityg}.

-The cycle starts with the working fluid in thermal equilibrium with the cold thermal bath, and the procedure taken in the first stroke is the same as in the last cycle - the working fluid is disconnected from the cold bath and has its squeezing parameter modulated from 0 to $r_t$.
+The cycle starts with the working fluid in thermal equilibrium with the cold thermal bath, and the procedure followed in the first stroke is the same as in the Otto cycle: the working fluid is disconnected from the cold bath and its squeezing parameter modulated from 0 to $r_t$.
 In the second stroke, the bosonic mode is put in contact with the squeezed thermal bath.
-In order to keep the classicality constant, the stationary state of the system is slowly varied, such that the condition imposed is satisfied.
-According to the definitions \eqref{work}-\eqref{heat}, in the second stroke, work and heat can be obtained from
+To keep the classicality constant, the stationary state of the system is slowly varied, so that the condition~\eqref{conditionclassicality} is satisfied.
+According to the definitions~\eqref{workandheat}, in the second stroke, work, and heat can be obtained from

-Moreover, to satisfy the condition (\ref{conditionclassicality}), work is performed on the system during its interaction with the squeezed thermal bath; at the same time, heat is exchanged.
-The relation between $r_T$ and $r_R$, can be obtained by using the condition (\ref{conditionclassicality})
+Moreover, to satisfy condition~\eqref{conditionclassicality}, work is performed on the system during its interaction with the squeezed thermal bath.
+The relation between $r_t$ and $r_R$, can be obtained using Eq.~\eqref{conditionclassicality} and gives

-In the third stroke, the system is again detached from the reservoirs, and an unsqueezing operation, $\hat{S}^{\dagger}$, is applied to the mode, changing its squeezing parameter adiabatically back to 0.
-The cycle is closed by putting the bosonic mode in contact with the cold thermal reservoir and relaxing back to $\vr_{\mathsf{A}}$.
+In the third stroke $\mathsf{BC}$, the system is again detached from the reservoirs and an unsqueezing operation, $\mathcal{S}^{\dagger}$, is applied to the mode, changing its squeezing parameter adiabatically back to 0.
+The cycle is closed by putting the bosonic mode in contact with the cold thermal reservoir and relaxing back to $\rho_{\mathsf{A}}$.

-Once the work and the heat are determined in each stroke, the efficiency of the cycle is determined.
+Once the work and heat are calculated for each stroke, the efficiency of the cycle is determined.
 Differently from the first protocol, now the efficiency depends on the temperatures and does not have a straightforward expression as before,